September 2020 Google Classroom Join Code:

 - Be able to sing one song in a tonality other than major

-After reading the entire handbook, print and sign below.
-Please bring this completed page back to your director by September 13th, 2019.
+After reading the entire handbook, copy, paste and e-sign below.
+Please send this completed page back to your director by September 14th, 2020.

 I ___________________________ (student prints name) have read and understood the rules and regulations set forth in this handbook, and I agree to abide by those terms.
 I also understand that corrective actions may occur as a result of not following the rules and regulations contained therein.
 The concert dates have been recorded in my calendar to avoid conflicts.